Parthiv3sn/Development-of-a-Custom-Arduino-Uno-Clone-PCB/README.md

 # Custom Arduino Uno Clone PCB

-A hardware-design project documenting the development of a custom Arduino Uno-compatible printed circuit board.
+This repository documents the development of a custom Arduino Uno-compatible printed circuit board (PCB).

+## Overview

+The project focuses on designing an Arduino Uno clone PCB and presenting the hardware-development work in a structured report.

-## Contents
+## Documentation

+The repository includes the following project document:

-- `PCB REPORT .pdf` — design report and supporting project documentation
+- `PCB REPORT .pdf` — report covering the custom Arduino Uno clone PCB project.

-## Project scope
+## Project Purpose

-This repository presents the PCB-development work for an Arduino Uno clone.
-Consult the report for the schematic, layout, component selection, design rationale, and validation details.

-## Recommended repository additions

-To make the hardware design easier to reproduce and review, add:

-- Editable source files from the PCB design tool (KiCad, EasyEDA, Eagle, etc.)
-- Fabrication-ready Gerber and drill archives
-- Bill of materials (BOM) and pick-and-place file
-- Schematic and board-layout exports
-- Assembly, programming, and test instructions
-- Board revision, known issues, and license

-## Safety and validation

-Inspect power polarity, regulator thermal limits, USB interface behavior, and continuity before powering a fabricated board.
-Test with current limiting on first power-up.
+This project demonstrates the design process behind an Arduino Uno-compatible PCB, including the planning, circuit design, and board-development work documented in the report.

-## License
+## How to View

-No license has been specified.
-Add one before reusing, manufacturing, or distributing this design.
+Open `PCB REPORT .pdf` to review the project documentation.